eytancanzini/eytancanzini.github.io/content/_index.md

           date_end: '2023-10-10'
           description: |2-
               Worked as a research intern at a space start-up company.
 During my time there, I focused on the development and testing of embedded state estimation and control algorithms that would be used on future in-orbit missions for cubesats and larger satellites.
+        - title: Research Scientist
+          company: Airbus Robotics R&T
+          company_url: ''
+          # company_logo: growbotic.jpg
+          location: Didcot, UK
+          date_start: '2021-01-01'
+          date_end: '2024-07-01'
+          description: |2-
+              As part of my PhD scholarship, I have worked directly with Airbus Robotics in the research and development of autonomous robotic systems for manufacturing purposes.
+During this time, I helped develop the multi-robot assembly rig and was part of the team working on the precise assembly of aerostructure components.
         - title: Visiting Researcher
           company: Robotics Systems Lab (RSL), ETH Zurich
           company_url: ''